sambyers/ParamikoHelper/README.md

 # ParamikoHelper
-Simple Paramiko wrapper for basic connect and command type situations.
+Simple Paramiko wrapper for when you just need to send a single command and read the output.

 Requires <a href="https://github.com/paramiko/paramiko">Paramiko</a>.